 - 2014 – Lonely Planet Extraordinary Places to Stay in the World List

 - 2014 – 10 Best Hotel Spas Waldheim Spa, Gourmet Traveller

 There are a number of road closures around Tasmania at the moment that are affecting accessibility to Cradle Mountain.

 - The C137 is open.
-From Deloraine you can still use the road towards Mole Creek however turn off on the C137 and cut through Paradise which will bring you just out past Sheffield then onto Cradle Mountain.
+From Deloraine you can still use the B12 road towards Mole Creek however turn off on the C137 past Mole Creek and cut through Paradise which will bring to the C136 then turn left onto Cradle Mountain.

 - For additional information please refer to the Tas police and Kentish council websites to get the most up to date information.

 For more information feel free to contact us on (03) 6492 2100.
 Drive safe and see you soon!

 - The Speeler track will also be closed for some time as this un-maintained track is dangerous to navigate at the moment.